SAP/spartacus-docs/_pages/install/integrations/configurable-products-integration.md

 The saved cart feature is generally supported with the Configurable Products integration.
 A saved cart can contain a configurable product and can be activated.
 After the cart is activated, the configuration can be accessed and edited.
 Note, however, that as long as the saved cart is not activated, the configuration of the configurable product cannot be displayed.

+## Cart Validation

+Cart validation needs to be enabled explicitly, see [{% assign linkedpage = site.pages | where: "name", "cart-validation.md" %}{{ linkedpage[0].title }}]({{ site.baseurl }}{% link _pages/dev/features/cart-validation.md %}).
+That is possible only if the commerce release is 2011 or higher.
+If cart validation is enabled, it’s not possible to checkout carts with configurations that are conflicting or that contain mandatory attributes without values selected.
+In case your commerce release is 2005 or lower, consider to disable the checkout button, see `cart-totals.component`, depending on possible issues of the cart bound configurations.
+Use `ConfiguratorCartServiceactiveCartHasIssues` for that.

 ## Locales

 All available locales must be replicated in Spartacus.
 Locales in the back end and front end must be in sync.